5G is still a relatively new technology but we're already seeing more affordable smartphones that support these new super-fast data speeds.

 Realme's first 5G flagship (and second-ever flagship phone) is an impressively affordable device that doesn't skimp on high-end specs and features.

-Best of all, with an initial starting price of £569, the X50 Pro costs nearly half that of most top-tier Android flagships on the market in 2020.
+Best of all, considering its original RRP, the X50 Pro cost nearly half that of most top-tier Android flagships on the market in 2020 and it's only getting cheaper.

 Read our full Realme X50 Pro review